Home Majors Biblical Studies

-Biblical Studies Degree
+Biblical Studies

 Students study the texts, languages, historical contexts, and theological interpretations of the Bible, including both Old and New Testament scholarship.
 Graduates typically pursue careers in pastoral ministry, religious education, nonprofit leadership, chaplaincy, and biblical archaeology, or continue to seminary.
 This major provides deep textual and historical knowledge for those called to religious vocations or scholarly study of sacred texts.

-What Biblical Studies Graduates Do
+What Biblical Studies graduates do

 Your deep understanding of scripture and theology prepares you for careers centered on community, education, and spiritual guidance.
 Many graduates become directors of religious activities and education.
 In this role, your days are a blend of management and ministry: you’ll develop curricula for youth programs, organize community outreach events, manage volunteers, and oversee budgets for a church or non-profit.
 You might start by leading a specific ministry, like youth or outreach, before progressing to oversee all educational programs for a large congregation.